-The Medieval and Tudor periods in the collection are less well represented, mainly because material from these periods has only been accepted from 1978 onwards.
-Nevertheless there is an important and representative sample of local and imported pottery from these periods, in addition to other material.
+The Medieval and Tudor periods in the collection are less well represented nevertheless there is an important and representative sample of local and imported pottery from these periods, in addition to other material.

 - The Antiquities’ collection of inscriptions is included in Roman Inscriptions in Britain whilst its Roman sculptural material is included in Corpus Signorum Imperii Romani I.1 and I.6; the sculpture from the hinterland forts is currently being studied by Miss Lindsay Allason Jones (CIAS, Newcastle University) and Dr Jon Coulston (St Andrews University)

 - Roman material from the Society of Antiquaries collection formed an important element in the work of the Frontiers of the Roman Empire Digital Heritage Initiative.
 This Newcastle University study focused on the application of new technologies, including 3D scanning, to further understanding of the past.